Skip to main content

 • Spam complaints: Is anyone marking your emails as spam?

-Brew’s Ask AI feature provides all these metrics.
+Monitor these metrics through your analytics dashboard.
 If you notice declining open rates or increasing bounces, slow down your volume increase until metrics improve.

 Improve reputation with self-engagement: Send a test email to yourself, open it, and reply to it.
 This action signals to email providers that your content is valuable and engaging, which can positively impact your sender reputation and deliverability.